tobiasbaehr/degov/modules/degov_fa_icon_picker/README.md

 ------------

 This module requires no Drupal modules outside of Drupal core.
 Libraries on which this module is based:
-* [Font Awesome Icon Picker](https://farbelous.io/fontawesome-iconpicker/): An icon picker, which is based on [Bootstrap Popover Picker](https://farbelous.io/bootstrap-popover-picker/)
+* [Font Awesome Icon Picker](https://farbelous.io/fontawesome-iconpicker/): An icon picker, which is based on [Bootstrap Popover Picker](https://farbelous.io/bootstrap-popover-picker/).
+For supporting Font Awesome in version 4, version 1.4.1 of Font Awesome Icon Picker must be installed.

 See JavaScript library dependencies in `js/package.json`.